Haruto-Tateishi/Lab-Work/README.md

 		- Should we apply our method to the population or subpopulation level?

 8. To-Do list
-	- [x] Make annotation of exon/intron on vcf file -> done
-	- [ ] Add info such as flanking bases, CpG status to vcf -> done w/ CpG status
-	- [x] Consider fileter out/annotation of CpG island, simple repeat, etc -> Make annotation of CpG.
-Stay away from simple repeats at this point.
-	- [x] Reconsider the choice of BED files for regulatory region -> Keep using 3 BEDfiles and make tags for differentiation
-	- [ ] Create table for SFS after all annotations
+	- [x] Create table for SFS after all annotations
+	- [ ] Create several SFS by changing the filter options
 	- [ ] Check the sample size of each population
 	- [ ] Develop github repository
 	- [ ] (Constant) Read articles